 One of the biggest gaps and risks you take with allowing on-site teams to create, host, or share videos on their own is that your corporate team will have absolutely zero visibility into what they are creating, sharing, saying, showing, or not showing.
 The content will live on their personal devices and only be accessible on said devices.
 Not only does that restrict control and visibility for your corporate team, but if that employee with the videos on their device quits or gets fired, those videos are leaving with them.
 Putting an enterprise-level video platform in place will not only allow your corporate team to see exactly what content is being recorded, hosted, and shared by your on-site teams, but also puts the control of that content in the appropriate hands.
 If someone quits or gets fired from the community, that content stays within the enterprise solution and is still accessible by the rest of the team for continued use and sharing.

-Without visibility into what videos are being produced, where they’re being shared, how they’re being engaged with, and what the overall usage and success of that content is, how can you ever justify or calculate an ROI on those video efforts?
+Without visibility into what videos are being produced, where they’re being shared, how they’re being engaged with, and what the overall usage and success of that content are, how can you ever justify or calculate an ROI on those video efforts?
 There really is no ability to calculate the effectiveness of those videos without proper tracking and data, which leads to zero insight into how they’re impacting your volume of leads, lead conversion, lease conversion, sales cycles, and more.
-If you’re going to invest time and money into an effort, being able to point to the success of those endeavors and impact it made on your business is critical.
-Putting an integrated, enterprise video solution in place for your communities will not only give you full tracking of everything produced and shared, but will measure all of the engagement statistics on that video content as well.
+If you’re going to invest time and money into an effort, being able to point to the success of those endeavors and the impact they made on your business is critical.
+Putting an integrated, enterprise video solution in place for your communities will not only give you full tracking of everything produced and shared but will measure all of the engagement statistics on that video content as well.
 Not only that, but if you get the proper solution built for multifamily (aka Realync), you will also have backend integrations into your lead management system allowing you to instantly run reports to see which leases were influenced by video throughout the process.
 With all of that information at your disposal, you will instantly be able to point directly to how video is impacting your various marketing and leasing efforts, and double down on that success.

 On-site teams at multifamily communities play a critical role in the success of that property and in today’s day and age, those multifamily professionals need to be properly equipped with the right tools to meet the increasing demands placed on them.
-While video often seems like it can be very easily implemented via free paths of simply recording videos locally on the device or via Instagram Stories or Facebook Live or by using FaceTime, those ‘free’ solutions do come at a cost.
-They come at the cost of your brand, your corporate control, your insight and visibility, and your compliance with federal regulations.
+While video often seems like it can be very easily implemented via free paths or simply recording videos locally on the device or via Instagram Stories or Facebook Live or by using FaceTime, those ‘free’ solutions do come at a cost.
+They come at the cost of your brand, your corporate control, your insight and visibility, and a risk of compliance with federal regulations.